Bispham Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold residencies in Bispham with in excess of one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold residencies in Bispham with over 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges merit it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and estate charges justify it.

 Lender Requirement